ParkerICI/flow-analysis-tutorial/README.md

 normalizer_GUI()
 ```

 This will open a new web browser window, which is used for displaying the GUI.
 Upon starting, a file selection window will also appear from your R session.
 You should use this window to navigate to the directory (computer location) containing the data you want to analyze, and select any file in that directory.
 In this example, select a file from the [Bone marrow data](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets).
 The directory itself will then become the working directory for the software.
+Make sure that * ALL * files are selected in your window- this requires one-by-one selection from the drop down box.

 **The GUI contains two tabs**: